Workweek and weekend: China

 In China, there is a five-day Monday–Friday working week, prior to which work on Saturday was standard.
 China began the two-day Saturday–Sunday weekend on May 1, 1995.
 Most government employees work 5 days a week (including officials and industrial management).
 Most manufacturing facilities operate on Saturdays as well.
 However, most shops, museums, cinemas, and commercial establishments open on Saturdays, Sundays, and holidays.
 Banks are also open throughout the weekend and on most public holidays.
+In primary and secondary schools, before 1995, schools generally timetabled classes from Mondays to Saturdays, although in the 1990s some schools began to shift to a half-day on Saturday, or alternating between five- and six-day weeks.
+A government-mandated shift from 6-day (or 5 and a half day) weeks to 5-day weeks as standard took effect on 1 September 1995, although some high schools continue to have non-standard timetabling practices to this day.

-During the period of public holidays, swapped holidays are common between the actual holiday and weekend, so three-day or seven-day holiday periods are created.
+Public holidays in China are all set on fixed days of the Gregorian or Chinese calendar, rather than a particular Monday or Friday as is the norm in some other countries.
+As a result, it is rare that a public holiday would naturally create a long weekend.
+As a result, around the time of public holidays, the government often shifts weekend rest days into weekdays to create longer continuous periods of rest.
+Swapped weekends are common between the actual holiday and the weekend, so three-day or seven-day holiday periods are created.
 The nearby Saturday or Sunday may be changed to a normal working day.
-For example, on a three-day holiday period, if the actual holiday falls on a Tuesday, Monday will be swapped as a holiday, and citizens are required to work on the previous Saturday.
+For example, if the actual holiday falls on a Tuesday, the Monday may be swapped as a holiday, and citizens are required to work on the previous Saturday instead, creating a three-day long weekend (Sunday to Tuesday) but a six-day work week (Monday to Saturday) in the previous week.
+The weekend-shifting arrangements are ad hoc from year to year and are announced by the government towards the end of each year for the next year.

 A number of provinces and municipalities across China, including Hebei, Jiangxi and Chongqing, have issued new policies, calling on companies to create 2.5-day weekends.
 Under the plan, government institutions, state-owned companies, joint-ventures and privately held companies are to be given incentives to allow their workers to take off at noon on Friday before coming back to the office on Monday.